Keacoder/PhotoLuxEV/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/Keacoder/PhotoLuxEV/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/Keacoder/PhotoLuxEV/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the contributions welcomed.

 ## Author/s